srschaecher/PAXminer/README.md

 - *README.md* : This readme

 ## Examples
+Tracking this information lets you ask many different questions about your F3 attendance patterns, such as:
 - How many times has Beaker (that's me) attended a beatdown this week/month/year?
 - What AO does Beaker most often attend?
 - What days of the week are busiest across all AOs?